lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 ##Identifier generation

-Identifier used un the SCHC YANG Data Model are from the identityref statement to ensure to be globally unique and be easily augmented if needed.
+Identifier used in the SCHC YANG Data Model are from the identityref statement to ensure to be globally unique and be easily augmented if needed.
 The principle to define a new type based on a group of identityref is the following:

 * define a main identity ending with the keyword base-type.